Things We Can Get Wrong about Scripture: notes for a sermon at St Olave’s, Exeter.

 What then of our third frequently heard saying—the anti-Christian one: “Jesus can’t have been the promised Messiah if Israel, because the promised age of peace and joy has not come about.”

 This always reminds me of a time I was feeling very sorry for myself: you know, one of those days when you feel God has completely let you down, even though you’ve been a really good chap, and you wonder why you bother.
-I was driving, and without thinking much, I switched on the car radio and what did I did hear?
+I was driving, as it happened, and without thinking about it much I switched on the car radio.
+And what did I did hear?
 The great Lyn Anderson: “I beg your pardon, I never promised you a rose garden.”

 And so this morning’s gospel passage.
 Our Lord reads from the Scripture and declares, “This Scripture is fulfilled in your hearing.”
 But what is that scripture?
 Is it a promise of perfect peace and immediate happiness for all?
 By no means: it is a promise of signs by which we may know that God is at work even in the midst of darkness, even in the valley of shadow: